| Sun exposure |

 The idea is to go in and out of the sunlight.

-For populations living in regions where seasonal changes force a loss of
+For populations living in regions where seasonal changes force a loss of tan, great care should be taken when re-exposing it in the spring.

 The same goes for vacationers who travel to warmer climates.